HaroonAzhar/web3-react/README.md

-#Guide to understand web3-react librbrary
+# Guide to understand web3-react librbrary

-The web3
+The web3-react linraries have following core modules:

 core: This module contains the core functionality of web3-react.
 It includes the core context and hook implementations, which are the central components for managing the web3 connection and handling Ethereum-related operations.